Today's Articles

 People, Locations, Episodes

-The Spook Who Sat by the Door (film) Opens
+The Spook Who Sat by the Door (film) Debuts

 Promo poster

-This was an action crime–drama film based on the 1969 novel of the same name by Sam Greenlee.
 It is both a satire of the American Civil Rights struggle of the late 1960s and a thoughtful attempt to focus on the issue of Black militancy.
 Dan Freeman, the titular protagonist, is enlisted by the Central Intelligence Agency (CIA) in its elitist espionage program, becoming its token Black.
-After mastering agency tactics, however, he becomes disillusioned and drops out to train young Chicago Blacks as "Freedom Fighters".
+After mastering agency tactics, however, he becomes disillusioned and drops out to train young Chicago blacks as "Freedom Fighters."

-As a story of one man's reaction to white ruling-class hypocrisy, the film is loosely autobiographical and personal.
-The novel and the film also dramatize the CIA's history of giving training to persons and/or groups who later utilize their specialized intelligence training against the agency.
-Directed by Ivan Dixon, co-produced by Dixon and Greenlee, the film starred Lawrence Cook, Paula Kelly, Janet League, J. A. Preston, and David Lemieux.
-It was mostly shot in Gary, Indiana, because the themes of racial strife did not please Chicago's then-mayor Richard J. Daley.
+As a story of one man's reaction to white ruling class hypocrisy, the film is loosely autobiographical and personal.
+The novel and the film also dramatize the CIA's history of training persons and groups who later utilized their specialized intelligence training against the agency.
+Directed by Ivan Dixon and co-produced by Dixon and Greenlee, the film starred Lawrence Cook, Paula Kelly, Janet League, J. A. Preston, and David Lemieux.
+It was mostly shot in Gary, Indiana because the themes of racial strife did not please Chicago's then-mayor Richard J. Daley.

 Reference: